-Cassidy Bliss Cooper is the #girlboss behind Honeyfer Jewelry and Power2Her, a retro-inspired poster company that supports organizations like Planned Parenthood and RAINN.
-When she's not busy running her businesses, you can find Cassidy styling photoshoots for a variety of brands and models.
+Cassidy Bliss Cooper is a photographer, stylist and travel lover.
 We asked Cassidy about her experience with heartbreak and she opened up about the pivotal post-breakup trip she took to Nashville and what she learned from trying to be best friends with an ex.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?